shuyelin06/Obsidian-Notes/content/Classes/CMSC411/CMSC411.md

 >
 > So, our IPC is $5/4$!
 Even though we have scheduling, we're limited by our hardware!
 So, achieving ILP depends both on smart scheduling, and the power of our hardware.

-How do we practically implement this?
+How do we practically implement a scheduler?

 ## Tomasulo's Algorithm
-Tomasulo's Algorithm is a hardware algorithm that determines which instructions have inputs ready, and can be executed.
+**Tomasulo's Algorithm** is a hardware algorithm that determines which instructions have inputs ready, and can be executed.
 The algorithm includes a form of register renaming to eliminate false dependencies.

 To implement this algorithm, we need the following hardware components:
 1. **Instruction Buffer / Queue**: Stores the instructions that we have available to us and can examine for parallelism.